 There are three ways to buy tickets for Musicals in London:

 - At Theatre Ticket Booths, mainly dotted around Leicester Square in London.

 If you have a specific musical in mind, I recommend buying tickets online in advance.
 There is no guarantee you’ll be able to purchase last-minute tickets.
 We live in London, and we always buy tickets online.
 When you buy them online, you can choose your seats too, which is important.

 We have found that trying to buy tickets at the theatre’s box office can be more expensive, although some people seem to be able to get last-minute cheap tickets this way.

 The problem we have found when buying last-minute tickets at the ticket booths around Leicester Square is that they never have tickets left for the big shows.
 They usually have seats with reduced visibility for the least known musicals, and in all fairness, these tickets have not been massively reduced, so they still expect you to pay a high price for them.

 Getting last-minute tickets for the top musicals in London is practically impossible.
 Tickets are usually booked up completely several weeks before.

 Information about London Theatres

-Every theatre in London is different, but they usually all offer a cloakroom service where you can leave coats and bags.
-The price of this service is normally between £1 and £2 per item.
+Theatres in London usually have cloakroom service where you can leave coats and bags.
+This service typically costs between £1 and £2 per item.
 Some theatres accept larger bags, such as suitcases or strollers.